Priyanshusinhaa/Super-Circuit/README.md

 ##### 9. Super Circuit 9
 + Circuit9(6, 5, thetaList, crzList).draw() ![Circuit8](https://github.com/Priyanshusinhaa/SuperCircuit/blob/master/Images/circuit9.png)
 + There are three layer in the below image.
 First layer is (RY, RZ), second and third layer are (CRX, RY, RZ)
++ It takes one additional parameter that's a list of CRX.
+It is denoted as crxList in the code.

 ![Layer1](https://github.com/Priyanshusinhaa/SuperCircuit/blob/master/Images/circuit9SingleLayer.png)